ckan/ckan/doc/using-data-api.rst

 it as a 'table').
 This means you can often directly re-use `ElasticSearch client libraries`_ when connecting to the API endpoint.

-Furthermore, it means that almost all of what is presented below is generally applicable to ElasticSearch.
+Furthermore, it means that what is presented below is essentially a tutorial in the ElasticSearch API.

 .. _ElasticSearch client libraries: http://www.elasticsearch.org/guide/appendix/clients.html